 Every year, nearly half a million trucking accidents occur on American roads.
-Thousands of those crashes result in at least one death.1 Many more lead to injuries, property damage, and hefty insurance bills.
+Some of those crashes result in death.
+Many more tractor-trailer and big rig accidents lead to injuries, property damage, and hefty insurance bills.

-Since accidents are a fact of life in the United States, you should be aware of the dangers posed by large vehicles.
-Almost everyone, including bicyclists and pedestrians, come into daily contact with trucks and buses.
+Since trucking accidents are a fact of life in the United States, you should be aware of the dangers posed by large vehicles.
+Almost everyone, including bicyclists and pedestrians, comes into daily contact with trucks and buses.
 Since we all share the same road, it’s important to understand the risks.

 It’s also imperative to know your rights and responsibilities if you have been involved in a truck accident, beginning with the necessity of contacting a truck accident attorney immediately after an incident.